 Paint area by area until the entire painting is one or two steps darker.
 Keep hard edges intact by letting them dry completely before adding any adjacent glazes.

-Watercolor will go over other watercolor without mixing or reactivating if you work fast (don’t linger over one spot, or scrub into the dry paint below) and of course, always make sure that it’s completely dry to begin with.
+Watercolor will go over other watercolor without mixing or reactivating if you work quickly (don’t linger over one spot, or scrub into the dry paint below) and of course, always make sure that it’s completely dry to begin with.

 4. Use paint right from the tube.